PrestaShop/prestashop.github.io/news/_posts/2019-02-11-prestashop-in-2019-and-beyond-part-1-current-architecture.md

 Here's an overview of what PrestaShop 1.7 looks like as of early 2019.

-![Figure 1: Overview of PrestaShop 1.7's architecture, early 2019][figure-1]
-_(Figure 1: Overview of PrestaShop 1.7's architecture, early 2019)_
+![Figure 1: Basic overview of PrestaShop 1.7's architecture, early 2019][figure-1] _(Figure 1: Basic overview of PrestaShop 1.7's architecture, early 2019)_
 {: .text-center }

 PrestaShop's architecture can be separated in two main logical sections: